How to Optimize a Blog Post for Google's Featured Snippets

 Another issue is that your organic result gets demoted if you earn a featured snippet.
 This phenomenon was confirmed by Danny Sullivan back in 2020, and there's no reason to believe it's any different now.

-Danny Sullivan on Featured Snippet Results
+Danny Sullivan On Featured Snippet Results

 It's not removed entirely, but it's often pushed to page two or lower, so it might as well be.